mithilesh849/codeigniter-3.x-ajax-filter/README.md

 ## Installation

 - git clone or download the code on your local machine or or server
-- create database on your local machine or or server and configure database connection
+- create database on your local machine or server and configure database connection
 - import database which is located in root as database/ci_filter.sql